Key Points

 • Ask the groups to discuss for 10 minutes and come up with their own process to build houses.

-• They are allowed to setup initial buffers as they wish.
+• They can set up initial buffers as they wish.

 • They can organize themselves however they think is most efficient.